agentmorris/MegaDetector/megadetector/data_management/README.md

   ## Optional ##

   # These are in absolute, floating-point coordinates, with the origin at the upper-left
+  #
+  # Mutually exclusive with "bbox_relative"
   "bbox": [x,y,width,height],

+  # These are in normalized, floating-point coordinates, with the origin at the upper-left
+  #
+  # Mutually exclusive with "bbox"
+  "bbox_relative": [x,y,width,height],

   # This indicates that this annotation is really applied at the *sequence* level,
   # and may not be reliable at the individual-image level.
 Since the *sequences* are